 Its beginnings were humble: armed with a passion for style and a sense of sheer determination, a young Luigi Lardini launched his own menswear collection in 1978, in the small medieval town of Filottrano, Italy.
 It wasn’t long before his siblings Andrea, Lorena and later Annarita jumped on board, each taking on different roles to foster the development of their burgeoning business.

 And burgeon it did.
 With a consistently forward-thinking and modern outlook, Lardini has evolved beyond a family-owned tailoring house to become one of Italy’s most successful exports.
-Today, the label continues to grow, embarking on creative collaborations, expanding into numerous international markets and exploring ground-breaking technological techniques to assist in manufacturing and distribution.
-A commitment to sustainability
+Today, the label continues to grow, embarking on creative collaborations, expanding into numerous international markets and exploring ground-breaking technological techniques to assist in manufacturing and distribution, whilst maintaining their unwavering commitment to sustainability.

 Its most recent venture is the greatly anticipated launch of its own online boutique, allowing international fans of the brand to quickly and easily purchase formal and casual clothing and accessories, carefully curated according to seasonality.
 It’s a big moment for Luigi Lardini, now Creative Director of the brand, who has watched his company grow from strength to strength over the past 41 years.
 "We are happy to be able to bring our product overseas, thus strengthening direct dialogue with the American consumer, always attentive to detail and the quality of Made in Italy, elements that have always distinguished us," he says.